Check Upcoming Russian Language Courses

-ASPIRANTUM's Old Slavonic language schools are organized so that undergraduate and graduate students, researchers and professors, and anyone interested in learning Old Slavonic will benefit from it.
-Thus, everyone with an upper elementary level of any Slavic language is welcome to apply and participate in ASPIRANTUM's "Old Slavonic" course online from August 1 till August 19, 2022.
+ASPIRANTUM's Old Slavonic language schools are organized so that undergraduate and graduate students, researchers and professors, and anyone interested in learning it will benefit.
+Thus, anyone with an upper elementary level of any Slavic language is welcome to apply and participate in ASPIRANTUM's "Old Slavonic" course online from November 6 to November 24, 2023.

 Instructor: Ms. Aliona Shestakova will teach the "Old Slavonic" online course.

-The participation fee for the three weeks Old Slavonic online course is $900.
+The participation fee for the three-week Old Slavonic online course is $1190.

 Need-based discounts will also be available.
-Please send an email to [email protected] describing your situation, and we will consider your case individually.
+Please email [email protected] describing your situation, and we will consider your case individually.